viktorstrate/taro-lang/README.md

 Next, the Car struct can be initialized and assigned to a variable.
 Notice that the wheels attribute is not specified and the default value of 4 is used instead.
-All attributes without a default value must be specified when instanciating a new instance.
+All attributes without a default value must be specified when instantiating a new instance.

 ```
 let deLorean = Car { maxSpeed: 100, model: "DMC DeLorean" }
 ```

-Attributes can then be retrived as such.
+Attributes can then be retrieved as such.

 ```
 let model: String = deLorean.model